jerilynwidjaja/Connect-4-Game/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-People can have fun playing Connect 4 very conveniently.
+Users can have fun playing Connect 4 very conveniently.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>